 The church’s construction began in 1613 under Father Francois Aldenard (Jesuits).
 The church underwent major expansions from 1953 to 1938.
-The church has 3 towers – Jesuit church, bell tower and the third tower stands over the transept.
+The church has 3 towers – Jesuit church, bell tower, and the third tower stand over the transept.
 We do recommend taking a quick visit to the cathedral before heading on to other tourist attractions.

 Did you know that Luxembourg is called the Grand Duchy of Luxembourg and it is the only Grand Duchy in the world?

-The Palace of the Grand Dukes or the Palais Grand Ducal is located in old town center of Luxembourg.
+The Palace of the Grand Dukes or the Palais Grand-Ducal is located in the old town center of Luxembourg.
 It is the official residence of the Grand Duke of Luxembourg.
 And this is where the Duke performs his duties as head of state.
 You will find 2 guards at the palace entrance.

 Luxembourg City Museum